-- 1. Project cost - - On the enquiries with regards to capex the same is on the following basis - - a) For the works carried out by MIAL on behalf of MAFFFL, the casts as certified by BL are considered. - b) For the work said to be started, the basis is the valuation report by Mott McDonald. - c) It was also brought out that the project cost considered for the works yet to be started is based on the voluation report of Mott Mc Donald is as of February 2012 and is subject to revision. - 2.
-O&M expenses - a) In MAFFFL, majarity of the officers are on deputation from Oil PSUs, hence the salaries and wages, including the deputation allowance paid by their respective organizations are reimbursed by MAFFFL.
+1. Project cost -

+On the enquiries with regards to capex the same is on the following basis -

+- a) For the works carried out by MIAL on behalf of MAFFFL, the casts as certified by EIL are considered. - For the work said to be started, the basis is the valuation report by Mott McDonald. - c) It was also brought out that the project cost considered for the works yet to be started is based on the valuation report of Mott Mc Donald is as at February 2012 and is subject to revision.

+O&M expenses -

-On the enquiries with respect to O&M , it was explained that while the fuel farm operations are outsourced -
+On the enquiries with respect to O&M ,it was explained that while the fuel farm operations are outsourced - a) In MAFFFL, majority of the officers are on deputation from Oil PSUs, hence the salaries and wages, including the deputation allowance paid by their respective organizations are reimbursed by MAFFFL.